Objective: To determine the plasma glucose levels in non-diabetic patients with rotator cuff tear.

 Main outcome measure: Measurement of fasting plasma glucose levels.

-Results: Patients with rotator cuff tears (Group1) showed statistically significantly higher fasting plasma glucose levels within the normoglycemic range (p=0,007) when compared with patients with meniscal tear (Group 2).
+Results: Patients with rotator cuff tears (Group 1) showed statistically significantly higher fasting plasma glucose levels within the normoglycaemic range (p = 0.007) than patients with meniscal tear (Group 2).

 Conclusions: The present study suggests that normal, but in the high range of normal, increasing plasma glucose levels may be a risk factor for rotator cuff tear.
 An enhanced understanding of these factors holds the promise of new approaches to the prevention and management of rotator cuff tears.